chayajain18/IBM-Project-36634-1660296760/README.md

 After completing this project, you will learn how to

- ✅Work with Watson Assistant
+ ☑ Work with Watson Assistant

- ✅Create Skills  in Watson Assistant
+ ☑ Create Skills  in Watson Assistant

- ✅Use Entities, Intents, Dialogues
+ ☑ Use Entities, Intents, Dialogues

- ✅Deploy skill to generate a preview link
+ ☑ Deploy skill to generate a preview link

 ## $\color[RGB]{153,153,255} SERVICES \ USED:$